 One point to note is that the 11 AF points in the camera are relatively thin on coverage.
 Therefore, I suggest that you use the focus-recompose technique instead of choosing a focal point separately.
 Typically, the Nikon D3400 comes with an 18-55mm contact lens that is lightweight and an excellent match to the camera.

-Even though the Nikon D3400 weighs only 22.8 ounces (645 gram) with the lenses attached, it is still considerably lighter than just my phone when I want to take pictures of my kids.
+Even though the Nikon D3400 weighs only 22.8 ounces (645 grams) with the lenses attached, it is still considerably lighter than just my phone when I want to take pictures of my kids.
 Due to the ISO range of 100 — 25,600, you might make even the most noninvasive shooting without the flash.
 RegardlessRegardless, 25,600 can create a noisy image.
-However, it is better to record cord someone thing when you can than nothing at all.
+However, it is best to record cord someone thing when you can then nothing at all.

 2. Canon EOS T5 Rebel

 There are several advantages to the Canon camera version if you’re new to DSLR photography.
 First, it has a lighter, more rugged design that provides long-term functionality.

 The system includes a 3-inch TFT colour liquid crystal display screen designed for optimal performance.
 Additionally, the digital camera features an efs IS II contact lens that should help you take nothing but vivid photos.

 In addition to the 18-megapixel picture detector, the camera has DIGIC 4 picture chips as well.
 As a result of these two capabilities, you do not have much access to shooting high-resolution recordings and footage.